claudioschmidli/se-penguin-classifier/README.md

 - Tox implemented
 - Various code cleanings, test and logging extensions implemented
 - monitoring with app-usage with info-log
-- furhter unit test and integration tests implemented
+- further unit test and integration tests implemented
 - ReadMe file completed
 - added branch for deployment to Heroku
 - Deployment to [Heroku](https://penguin-classifier1-app.herokuapp.com/).

 ## Challenges
-- resolving merge-conflicts
+- resolving merge-conflicts (example for merging two branches on 10 Jan, 2022, Commit 2b3f1207)
-- logging Flask link not in logging-File
+- logging Flask app URL and other log entries into local log files as well as onto the command line interface
-- inplement type hints and add correct types in the hints
+- inplement type hints and add correct data types to hints
-- write clean code meeting PEP8 criteria
+- write clean code meeting PEP8 criteria (pylint suggestions are often hard to implement)
 - import own local modules from different directories
 - write a functional test for flask by using a test client